Does Local Urban Governance Status Matter? Evidence from India: Results

+\paragraph{Health.} Table~\ref{tab:ulb_health} presents the estimated effects of local urban governance status on health infrastructure provision.
+The results demonstrate substantial positive impacts across both health facilities.
+Local urban governance status leads to an increase of 2.53 additional hospitals and 3.00 additional family welfare centers.
+Both estimates are statistically significant at the 1\% level, with robust standard errors clustered at the district level.
+The positive effects on both general hospitals and family welfare centers suggest that local urban governance status facilitates improvements in core health infrastructure.
+The somewhat larger effect on family welfare centers is noteworthy because these facilities play a central role in maternal and child health, family planning, and preventive care within India's public health system \citep{dhingra_national_2011}.
+This pattern is also plausible given that family welfare centers typically require less capital and can be expanded more quickly than full-service hospitals.

-Table \ref{tab:ulb_financial} presents the estimated effects of statutory recognition on financial infrastructure provision.
-The results show substantial positive impacts across all types of financial institutions.
-Statutory recognition leads to an increase of 15.39 additional private banks, 2.34 additional cooperative banks, and 2.24 additional agricultural credit societies.
-All estimates are statistically significant at the 1\% level with robust standard errors clustered at the district level.
-These findings suggest that formal urban governance significantly enhances financial infrastructure access, with the largest effects observed for private banking services, potentially improving financial inclusion and economic development opportunities for residents.
+\paragraph{Financial Access.} Table~\ref{tab:ulb_finance} presents the estimated effects of local urban governance status on financial infrastructure provision.
+The results demonstrate substantial positive impacts across both types of financial institutions.
+Local urban governance status leads to an increase of 4.09 additional cooperative banks and 2.84 additional agricultural credit societies, both statistically significant at the 1\% level with robust standard errors clustered at the district level.
+The positive effects across both institution types indicate that municipalization enhances multiple forms of financial intermediation serving different community needs.
+Cooperative banks can support broader commercial and household financial activity, while agricultural credit societies remain relevant in peri-urban settlements where agricultural livelihoods persist alongside urbanization.
+The expansion of financial infrastructure may therefore reflect both greater demand in newly recognized towns and the possibility that local urban governance status signals administrative capacity and development potential to formal financial institutions \citep{burgess2005rural}.